Don’t miss a find—weekly picks by email. Get alerts →

 5. Breast Cancer Survivor

 Julia Child's doctors requested a mastectomy in the late 1960s following a regular biopsy that came back cancerous.
-She was depressed after her 10-days in hospital.
+She was depressed after her 10-day stay in the hospital.
 Her husband, Paul, was a mess during all of Julia's health issues.

 Bonus: The Sacred Bag